-LGBTQ Studies, feminist and queer theory, television studies and pedagogies, friendship studies, critical trauma studies and rhetoric, and ecofeminism
+LGBTQ Studies, feminist and queer theory, television studies, friendship studies and rhetoric, critical trauma studies and rhetoric, and Appalachian studies

 They began their role in Women and Gender Studies in 2013 where they served as the graduate assistant for the program.
-In addition to this role, they served in LGBTQ Resources from 2014-2015 and in 2016 was hired on full time as the program coordinator for Women and Gender Studies.
-Beginning in 2019, David accepted a full time faculty position in the program which includes being Associate Director.
+In addition to this role, they served in LGBTQ Resources from 2014-2015 as a graduate assistant and in 2016 was hired on full time as the program coordinator for Women and Gender Studies.
+Beginning in 2019, David was hired on as full time faculty and has since become the associate director of Women and Gender Studies and is now in a joint appointment with the School of Integrative Studies.
 In their current role, they teach 6 courses a year, supervise all of the staff in the program, coordinate the course schedule and catalog revisions, keep the space open, and advise our undergraduate students.
-They have also taught composition courses at Northern Virginia Community College.

 Their current research focuses on arguing for a rhetoric of trauma through the creation of friendships in television.
 Currently, they are focusing on representations of trauma in 13 Reasons Why, Private Practice, and The End of the F***ing World and how the spectator is conditioned to identify with the main character's trauma while ignoring and even chastising the trauma of other characters.
 Furthermore, friendships created during these instances become central not only to the plot, but more importantly to what rhetorics of trauma that TV perpetuates.

 WMST 100: Global Representations of Women

 WMST 200: Introduction to Women and Gender Studies

 WMST 300: Masculinities in the Media and Literature